Convergence of spherical averages for actions of Fuchsian Groups: Introduction

-The research of A. Bufetov on this project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 647133 (ICHAOS).
+The research of A.~Bufetov on this project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 647133 (ICHAOS).
+A.~Klimenko's research was partially funded by Russian Fund of Basic Research (grants No. 18-31-20031 and 18-51-15010).